6 key moments in KLM history (photo / video)

-Shortly after the new Schiphol airport opened in 1967, KLM decided to buy a Boeing 747.
-At 31 January 1971, KLM received the first wide-body aircraft in the fleet.
-The B747 aircraft was registered PH-BUA and christened "Mississippi".
+Shortly after the new Schiphol Airport opened in 1967, KLM decided to buy a Boeing 747.
+On January 31, 1971, KLM received the first wide-body aircraft in the fleet.
+The B747 was registered PH-BUA and named "Mississippi".
 The aircraft could carry up to 353 passengers, and for KLM it was a huge leap

 On 7 October 2014, KLM has been celebrating 95 for years.
 It is one of the few airlines in the world with the same name since its establishment until now.
 KLM comes from Koninklijke Luchtvaart Maatschappij NV

 For me, KLM means the first airline I flew with outside of Romania.